Graham Graham Lowe - APCOM President

 City and County of Swansea

 In his full time capacity, Anthony is the Manager of the City and County of Swansea, DesignPrint unit, which incorporates graphic design, large format, both digital and litho print processes, transactional printing, management of the council MFD fleet, and a professional print buying service for the authority.
-Originally trained as a Technical Illustrator and Graphic Designer, Anthony has a broad range of experience spanning 30 years in the print sector.
+Originally trained as a Technical Illustrator and Graphic Designer, Anthony has a broad range of experience spanning over 30 years in the print sector.
 As a graphic designer and studio manager for a 100 year old printing company, Anthony was instrumental in bringing the then new Apple Mac technology to the studio and developing reprographic services around this.
 He was also a part time lecturer in graphic design and DTP.

 Anthony moved to the public sector in 2000 bringing commercial experience gained in the private sector to a developing in-plant facility.